 Hello, I’m Yoo Je, a promotional marketer who helps creators find inspiration for their next challenge.

 Actually, I’m a fan too!
 As a fan who supports creators, I was really disappointed.
 The artists and creators I’ve met were always looking for a space.
-They especially wanted offline spaces where they could exhibit their work.
+In particular, they wanted offline spaces where they could exhibit their work.
 That’s because when they present their work in person, they can feel the impact it has and see the immediate reactions from fans.

-As a fan, I thought it would be the ultimate joy to encounter my favorite author’s work across various platforms and even get to meet the author in person.
+As a fan, I thought it would be absolutely wonderful to be able to enjoy my favorite author’s work across various platforms and even meet the author in person.

-Wadizis an online platform, but we also have an offline space Wadiz.
+Wadizis an online platform, but it also has an offline space Wadiz.
 We wanted to invite creators to this perfect space.
 “How can we make it easy for them to join us?”
-The Creator Festival is the result of that deliberation.
+The Creator Festival is the result of that question.

-We believed creators needed an opportunity for new challenges, and we wanted to be that opportunity.
+We believed creators needed an opportunity for a new challenge, and we wanted to be that opportunity.

 Is it a festival?

-The Creator Festival is a curated exhibition for creators across various fields, including art, illustration, merchandise, publishing, IP, webtoons, photography, studios, and board games.
-We chose the name “Festival” because we planned to invite a large number of creators and host the event on a grand scale.
+The Creator Festival is a curated exhibition for creators in fields such as art, illustration, merchandise, publishing, IP, webtoons, photography, studios, and board games.
+We chose the name “Festival” because we planned to invite a large number of creators and host the largest-scale event possible.
 The name embodies our hope that, much like a university festival week, many fans and supporters will visit the exhibition and enjoy it together with the creators.

 What you say comes true!
-The Creator Festival is the largest exhibition in Wadiz history, both online and offline✌
+The Creator Festival is the largest online and offline exhibition in Wadiz history✌

-Here's a look at the Creator Festival currently underway on the Wadiz online platform.
+Here's a look at the Creator Festival currently taking place on Wadiz online platform.

 Creators, let’s come together!

-We began recruiting creators and makers to participate in the special exhibition back in May.
+We began recruiting creators and makers to participate in the special exhibition back in May of this year.
 Thanks to a solid three-month preparation period, a variety of crowdfunding and pre-order projects were launched Wadiz.
-We showcased these projects Wadizover a three-week period, while simultaneously hosting a special exhibition Wadizthe Wadizspace for two weeks.
+We showcased these projects Wadizover the course of three weeks, while simultaneously hosting a special exhibition Wadizthe Wadizspace for two weeks.

-We invited some creators and makers to the festival ourselves, but through our recruitment campaign, we also received applications from makers we hadn’t even known about. ‘“Let this be a catalyst for creators’ challenges”’—after all, we didn’t want that opportunity to be limited to just a select few.
+We invited some creators and makers to the festival ourselves, but through our recruitment campaign, we also received applications from makers we hadn’t even known about. ‘‘Let this be a catalyst for creators to take on new challenges’’—after all, we didn’t want that opportunity to be limited to just a select few.

 Here's how we recruited makers for the Creator Festival!